-> Architectural Record (available in the Art and Architecture Complete, Associate Programs Plus, and Business Source Complete databases)
+Architectural Record (available on Flipster and in the Art and Architecture Complete, Associate Programs Plus, and Business Source Complete databases)

-> Detail: A Review of Architecture and Construction Details (available in the Art and Architecture Complete database)
+Detail: A Review of Architecture and Construction Details (available in Print and in the Art and Architecture Complete database)

-> ENR (available in the Associate Programs Plus, and Business Source Complete databases)
+Engineering News Record (available online and in the Associate Programs Plus, and Business Source Complete databases)

-> Search in the Library Catalog for additional book materials.
+Search in the Library Catalog for additional book materials.
 Some useful terms to use are:

 **You will need your COD MyAccess username and password to use the article databases from home.**